• Skip to primary navigation

 • Chinese Sausage: is a broad umbrella term that encompasses many types of cured and smoked sausages from all parts of China, Vietnam, and Thailand.
 The sausage is made from pork and fat.
 It has a sweet, salty, smokey, and savory flavor that you can't really get from any other type of sausage.
 You can find this sausage at your local Asian grocery store.

-• Eggs: adds the extra protein into the dish.
+• Eggs: add extra protein to the dish.
 In this fried rice, my mom taught me a method of how to get perfect thinly cut squares.
 It is pretty simple!
-All you need to do is make about a dozen egg crepes, pile them on top of each other and then dice them into 1 cm squares.
-Alternatively, you could also scramble the egg in when you toss the rice with the sauces which also works as well.
+All you need to do is make about a dozen egg crepes, pile them on top of each other, and then dice them into 1 cm squares.
+Alternatively, you could also scramble the egg when you toss the rice with the sauces which also works as well.

 • Frozen peas, corn, green beans, carrots: this is where I get a little lazy and buy everything all chopped up and ready to go.
 You don't even need to thaw the veggies you can just throw them in the wok and they are ready to go.
 You can totally use fresh vegetables if you want!